AllOutdoor Review: SIG ZULU6 16x42mm Image Stabilized Binoculars

 image stabilized binoculars SIG Zulu6

-The video below shows the internal mechanism at work while the are switched on.
+The video below shows the internal mechanism at work while the electronics are switched on.
 The arrows point to the moving lenses that adjust for the movement you put into it.

 View this post on Instagram